axolotl0-0/Algal_Blooms_Lough_Neagh/README.md

 ## References
 European Space Agency (2023).
 S1 Products. [online] Copernicus.eu.
 Available at: https://sentiwiki.copernicus.eu/web/s1-products.
 ## Acknowledgements
-This project was created as part of the final assignment for the module AI for Earth Observations (AI4EO) at UCL, and incorprates python notebooks created by the module lead Michele Tasamados and Weibin Chen.
+This project was created as part of the final assignment for the module GEOL0069 AI for Earth Observations (AI4EO) at UCL, and incorprates python notebooks created by the module lead Michele Tasamados and teaching assistant Weibin Chen.
 ## Contact
 Email: serenatrantcolab@gmail.com UCL Email: serena.trant.alumni@ucl.ac.uk